About floating hides

 That was not the answer you are waiting for?
 We thought so.
 So let us explain:

 First of all, you will be in the water for quite some time.
 A wetsuit is a bad choice.
-If you are not moving (like when surfing) you won't warm up the water film in the suit and you will loose heat.
+If you are not moving (like when surfing) you won't warm up the water film in the suit and you will lose heat.

 The best option is to buy a dry-suit like professional divers do.
 It's heavy and expensive and not per se comfortable to wear but it is the best option.

-We have very good experiences with the custom made models from Otter in the UK.
+For heavy use and difficult circumstances, we have very good experiences with the custom made models from Otter in the UK.
 This will keep you warm and well protected and is the safest solution, especially when you are all alone in the pond.

-For a more permanent fix you can order a repair patch + glue.
+For a more permanent fix, you can order a repair patch + glue.